 You pay the employee a regular day’s wage for the statutory holiday when the holiday rolls around—even if they are not scheduled to work on the day the holiday falls.

-If an employee works a variety of shifts, a regular day is calculated by taking the amount of hours worked in the last 30 days (not including overtime) and dividing it by the number of days worked.
+If an employee works a variety of shifts, a regular day is calculated by taking the number of hours worked in the last 30 days (not including overtime) and dividing it by the number of days worked.

-Option Two: Paid a bit on each paycheque
+Option Two: Paid a bit on each pay cheque